tdreyno/pretty-please/docs/task-static.md

 All task error and value types must be the same.
 If you need different types for the items of the array, consider simply chaining the tasks together in order.

+Additionally, a second parameter can be added to allow concurrency.
+The default concurreny is `1` task at a time, but may be increased.
+Setting this concurrency to Infinity is the same a `Task.all`.

 {% tabs %}
 {% tab title="Usage" %}